Twitchkidd/master-blaster/README.md

 Rename primary branches of code repositories!

+### v1.1.0-rc

+Check out the dev branch to see a major refactor to facilitate readability and testing!

+Major new plus for users is that it'll be just `pip install master-blaster && master-blaster`, the only minus right now is that the whole program got rewritten in like a week and I broke everything!
+Let the testing begin!

 ### v1.0.6 Run commands!

 Ahh!
 Almost there, at the moment we're just going to have to be okay with the extra `pip install questionary requests`, it's just two packages, no prob.